Shadow15510/Vecmat/README.md

 #### Advanced vector manipulations

- - `dotP(vec)` : Returns the dot product.
+ - `Vector.dotP(vec)` : Returns the dot product.
- - `crossP(vec)` : Returns the cross product.
+ - `Vector.crossP(vec)` : Returns the cross product.
 (Only available for two three-dimensions vectors.)
- - `det(*vec)` : Returns the vectors's determinant.
+ - `Vector.det(*vec)` : Returns the vectors's determinant.
 You can pass several vectors without any problem.
 (Please take care to pass n vectors to n dimensions.)
- - `colinear(vec)` : Tests the colinearty between the vectors.
+ - `Vector.colinear(vec)` : Tests the colinearty between the vectors.
 Return a boolean.
- - `angle(vec)` : Returns the angle in degrees between the vectors.
+ - `Vector.angle(vec)` : Returns the angle in degrees between the vectors.

 ## Matrix's manipulations